 Performance management is an approach used to manage performance of an organization.
 It can play an important role in the success or failure of a business.
 It can be applied to measure the performance of an organization, a business unit, a single department, a project, an employee, and even the process to build a product or service.
-It includes activities that will help to ensure that goals are consistently being met in an effective manner.
+It includes activities that will help to ensure goals are consistently being met in an effective manner.
 Those activities include planning and setting expectations, developing the capacity to perform, continually monitoring performance, periodically rating performance in a summary fashion, and rewarding good performance.

 An organization may use performance indicators to assess its success as well as the success of an operational goal or a particular activity.
 Performance indicators are either result oriented or process oriented.
 Result oriented indicators focus on the key outputs of a process and related to the critical success factors (e.g. customer complaints from key customers and return on investment).
 While process oriented indicators focus on the inputs to a process (e.g. time to process customer order and late deliveries to key customers).